 If you will not have access to a computer during your allotted time, please follow this link to access the Alternate Course Request Form.
-This should be emailed to Phaedra Fawcett at email@example.com by noon on the day preceding your first registration time.
-If you submit the alternate course request form and then proceed to web register, we will not attempt to enter your courses from your form and it will be shredded.
+This needs to be emailed to Phaedra Fawcett at email@example.com by noon of the day preceding your first registration time.

-NOTE: Be sure that you use the test database to check for any errors in advance of submitting this form.
-We will enter your requests at the beginning of registration.
-(If there are classes you didn’t get, please don’t email us.
-You can add it during the drop/add period during the first seven class days of the semester.)
+NOTE: We will enter your requests at the beginning of registration.
+(If there are classes you didn’t get, you can add them during the drop/add period during the first seven class days of the semester.)

 For the latest course information, see the Schedule of Courses.

 Obtain your Alternate PIN: You must contact your advisor to discuss your schedule.
 Once you have done so, your advisor will give you an alternate PIN to gain access to the registration page.
 Your advisor can refuse to give you the alternate PIN if you have not discussed your schedule prior to your registration period.